 Note the windstorm of 2020 caused some of the Timberline Trail to be closed.
-Here are some suggested alternate routings.
+Here are some suggested alternate routes.

 I decided to start again at Timberline Lodge.
-The main reason for this is its super convenient to get there and super easy to park, with simple access to the trail.
-However there several options for different starting points:
+The main reason for this is it’s super convenient to get there and super easy to park, with simple access to the trail.
+However, there are several options for different starting points:

 - Timberline Lodge